-Going into the winter after the honey harvest, I mix up a potion of honey, water and tea tree oil.
-This gives them a nice treat and also clean out their bellies of fungus going into the winter.
+Going into the winter and in the spring and after the honey harvest, I mix up a potion of honey, lemon essential oil, water and tea tree oil.
+This gives them a nice treat and also clean out their bellies of fungus going into the winter and or spring.

 With all the information provided above, you should be able to ensure that your bees are well nourished for a thriving colony.
 Just ensure that you watch the hives on a regular basis should they need you.